 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters by taking action now, before a disaster occurs.
-The first step is to develop a mitigation action plan engaging a different planning team than the CEMP used, as it involves different stakeholders.
-The team will follow the four-step process described in FEMA 386-3, How to develop the Mitigation Plan - develop goals and objectives; identify and prioritize actions;

-prepare an implementation strategy; and document the mitigation planning process.
+The first step is to develop a mitigation action plan.
+The mitigation action plan will use engaging a different planning team than the CEMP used, as it involves different stakeholders.
+The team will follow the four-step process described in FEMA 386-3, How to develop the Mitigation Plan.
+This will be a four-step process - develop goals and objectives; identify and prioritize actions; prepare an implementation strategy; and document the mitigation planning process.
 Following this process should ensure state and FEMA acceptance of the plan, which is the second step.
 The mitigation plan's Threat Hazard Identification Risk Assessment (THIRA) becomes the basis for the CEMP's all-hazards analysis.
 The third step is project implementation.
 Working with the state, we will apply for Pre-Disaster Mitigation and other grants to help implement some of the approved mitigation projects.
 We will develop standard language for approved projects that could qualify for the Hazard Mitigation Grant Program should Tinytown receive a Presidential disaster declaration.
 Finally, we will work with local businesses and NGOs to identify champions and funding sources for other approved community mitigation projects not funded under existing operating funds and bonds.